Q. What is Atheopaganism?

-A. Because this approach is quite new, there aren’t established local groups.
-There may or may not be in the future — who knows?
+A. Because this approach is quite new, there aren’t many established local groups, although a few have begun to convene in areas such as the greater New York/Tristate region and Dallas/Fort Worth.
+There will probably be more in the future — but who knows?
 However, this approach is similar to other naturalistic approaches such as pantheism, spiritual humanism, and others.
 Also, Naturalistic Pagans often fit in acceptably well in eclectic Pagan groups.
 This is because even a ritual with supernatural themes can be interpreted metaphorically, and because Pagans are often accepting of various types of Pagans, including Atheopagans.
 Eclectic Pagan communities are appearing, such as CUUPS (Covenant of Unitarian Universalist Pagans) groups at Unitarian Universalist fellowships.

 There is, however, a large and thriving online community of Atheopagans on Facebook.

 A. The Atheopagan symbol, the Suntree, was designed and selected by the community in 2018.
 It has many symbolic meanings.